GaniLanka/Data-Analytics-on-Covid19/README.md

 **DEATHS TO DATE** measures the total running of all COVID-19-related deaths

-**RECOVERED CASES** is the number of cases in which the patient is suppose to have recovered from the illness and is no longer infected nor contagious.
+**RECOVERED CASES** is the number of cases in which the patient is supposed to have recovered from the illness and is no longer infected nor contagious.

 ### Regional charts

 ![regional charts](images/regional.png)
 There are two regional charts, described below.
-These charts can display absolute infection numbers within the region, or numbers relative to the region's population.
+These charts can display the absolute infection numbers within the region, or numbers which are relative to the region's population.
 Selecting the radio button for `Values per 100,000 of population` normalizes each curve by population and can make it easier to compare the infection rates of regions with vastly different population counts.
 Selecting `Total values` returns the charts to absolute numbers.

 #### Infections